For those interested in the artist Georgia O'Keeffe or in New Mexico history, a visit to the O'Keeffe home in Abiquiu will be a special one.

 In the pantry and kitchen, you will see she lived, canning the harvest from the garden and using plain bowls and utensils kept on open metal cabinets.
 Even a special tea she enjoyed remains.

-I especially enjoyed her large studio and marveled at the large windows and light where she painted.
+It's a joy to see her large studio and the large windows and light where she painted.
 It is also a sitting room.
 In her studio are books cataloging her many works of art.

 O'Keeffe's bedroom also mirrors this simple style that opens out to nature.
 The corner windows are so large that she must have felt that she was sleeping outside on the edge of the mesa.
 The walls are a natural gray earth.
 The bedding and furnishings are simple and lend to the tranquil atmosphere.